Volunteer with us and share your enthusiasm!

 First Guides is a teen volunteer program based on our adult docent program.
-During the summer, teens between the ages of 14 and 17 learn how to assist in classrooms, be on the trail with props, and answer questions at a table next to exhibits on the Gephart Exhibit Trail.
+During the summer, teens between the ages of 14 and 17 attend training to become a welcoming and informative presence on the exhibit trail, often demonstrating animal artifacts alongside volunteer docent mentors with live animals.
+Volunteer opportunities are available throughout the year.
 Funding for this project was provided by the Bea and Woolsey Conover Fund of the Lakes Region/New Hampshire Charitable Foundation.

 What kind of experience do I need?

 What kind of commitment do I have to make?